-3.1.
-First Barrel Malfunctions (as confirmed by the referee):

-a.
-If the first barrel malfunction was due to either the gun or its ammunition, another target will be allowed along with two cartridges for the attempt.
+- 3.1.
+First Barrel Malfunctions (as confirmed by the referee): - a.
+If the first barrel malfunction was due to either the gun or its ammunition, another target will be allowed along with two cartridges for the attempt. - b.
+Should a shooter elect to ignore a first barrel malfunction and make an attempt with the second barrel (thereby forgoing a referee inspection), the result shall stand. - 3.2 Second Barrel Malfunctions (as confirmed by the referee): - a.
+If the referee determines that a second barrel malfunction was due to either the shotgun or ammunition, the call is "Bird Again."

 b.
-Should a shooter elect to ignore a first barrel malfunction and make an attempt with the second barrel (thereby forgoing a referee inspection), the result shall stand.

-3.2.
-Second Barrel Malfunctions (as confirmed by the referee):

-a.
-If the second barrel malfunction was due to either the gun or its ammunition, another target will be allowed along with two cartridges for the attempt.

-b.
-However, in the case of an upheld second barrel malfunction, the shooter must discharge their first shot in a safe direction after the command "PULL" and kill the target with their second shot for it to be judged "DEAD."
+With "Bird Again," the competitor repeats the target but must shoot the first cartridge in a safe direction above the machines and break the helice with the second cartridge.
+If the competitor misses on the second shot or breaks the helice with the first cartridge, then the referee will record "LOST."

-First barrel kills will be recorded as "LOST."

-3.3.
+- 3.3.
 Shooters are allowed two (2) misfires due to gun or ammunition malfunction.
-Beginning with the 4th malfunction, the results shall stand.
-Referees will record any gun or ammunition malfunctions on shooter cards as either GM or AM, respectively above or below the shot in question.

-3.4.
-A shooter may replace a malfunctioning gun mid turn provided the malfunction is confirmed by the referee AND the replacement is close at hand.
+Beginning with the 3rd malfunction, the results shall stand.
+Referees will record any gun or ammunition malfunctions on shooter cards as either GM or AM, respectively above or below the shot in question. - 3.4.
+A shooter may replace a malfunctioning gun mid-turn provided the malfunction is confirmed by the referee AND the replacement is close at hand.
 A shooter has 5 minutes to replace or repair their gun if needed.
 If it is not possible to replace or repair within 5 minutes, the shooter will go to the end of the crank.

-If the shooter has to be put at the end of the crank and is shooting manual machines the referee shall note the machines shot so that when the shooter returns the machines can be loaded to allow him to resume his turn with the same targets as when shooting stopped.
-For automatic machines shooting shall continue with all traps ready and doors closed.
+If the shooter has to be put at the end of the crank and is shooting manual machines, the referee shall note the machines shot so that when the shooter returns, the machines can be loaded to allow him to resume his turn with the same targets as when shooting stopped.
+For automatic machines, shooting shall continue with all traps ready and doors closed.

 3.5.
-Choke changes mid turn are prohibited.
+Choke changes mid-turn are prohibited.